ieatacid/OctoPrint-TerminalCommands/README.md

 # OctoPrint-TerminalCommands

-Lets you add custom command buttons to the terminal tab (currenty only supports G Code).
+Lets you add custom G-code command buttons to OctoPrint's Terminal view tab (currenty only supports G-code).
+They're inserted between the terminal command input and the terminal filters.

-Multiple commands can be bound to one button by separating them with a semicolon (;) e.g. `M114;M503`
+Multiple commands can be bound to one button by separating them with a semicolon (;) e.g. `M114;M503` (spaces before or after the semicolon are fine)

 ## Setup